The Flavors of Lower Silesia and Wroclaw

-THE AUGUST 2020 TOUR IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
-JOIN US IN 2020 AT THE XXVI POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE…
+THE AUGUST 2021 TOUR IS SCHEDULED AROUND THE ANNUAL POLISH POTTERY FESTIVAL BEING HELD IN BOLESLAWIEC, POLAND.
+JOIN US IN 2021 AT THE XXVII POLISH POTTERY FESTIVAL ON POTTERY SHOPPING SPREE, REGIONAL FOOD & BEER TASTING, LIVE ENTERTAINMENT AND MORE…

 The Lower Silesia vacation offers a fantastic introduction to a rare gem in the world of European cuisine.
 It remains a little-known culinary destination, unless, of course, you are of Polish ancestry.
 In that case, you’ll remember eating delicious, traditional Polish food during holidays while enjoying the music, dance, and rich traditions so intertwined with the cuisine.
 Whether you join us as a traveler discovering Poland for the first time, or you are seeking to reconnect with your own family traditions, this will be a unique and meaningful vacation that provides a strong sense of home in the midst of new experiences.

 Outdoor Attractions: Situated in southwest Poland, this area features diverse wildlife, the rugged Sudety mountains, rivers and pastoral valleys, as well as striking cave formations, old growth forests, and more than a dozen scenic and national parks.
 In the towns and villages, people celebrate the outdoors in their gorgeous botanical gardens, pristine mineral springs, and healing health resorts.